Short Biography (Dr. Jeeban Panthi)

 I am a Postdoctoral Research Fellow at Kansas State University.

-My research is centered on the comprehensive investigation of coastal hydrology, climate change, and water quality.
-My research approach leverages a diverse array of technical tools and methodologies, including numerical modeling, geophysical techniques—specifically, electrical resistivity imaging and seismic data—satellite remote sensing data, and data-driven modeling approaches.
-The primary objective is to provide answers to fundamental scientific questions within the field of hydrology, with a scope encompassing the entire hydrological continuum from headwater regions to coastal zones.
-My research contributes to the advancement of our knowledge pertaining to hydrological processes, with a specific emphasis on both water availability and water quality.
+My research is dedicated to an exploration of coastal hydrology, climate change, and water quality.
+I employ a multifaceted approach that incorporates a variety of technical tools and methodologies to enhance our understanding of hydrological processes.
+My toolkit includes numerical modeling, advanced geophysical techniques such as electrical resistivity imaging and seismic data analysis, satellite remote sensing, and innovative data-driven modeling approaches.
+The primary aim of my work is to address fundamental scientific questions within the field of hydrology, spanning the complete hydrological continuum from headwater regions to coastal zones.
+By doing so, my research helps to advance knowledge in hydrology, particularly focusing on water availability and water quality, contributing valuable insights critical for sustainable water resource management.

 My current postdoctoral project is focused on the development of an integrated model.
 This model merges watershed hydrology and lake hydrodynamics, with its principal objective being the emulation of the intricate mechanisms governing the transportation of essential nutrients, specifically Nitrogen and Phosphorus.
 More precisely, the investigation is directed toward identifying the pathways through which these terrestrial nutrients migrate to reservoirs.
 A salient challenge inherent in this endeavor is the absence of an integrated modeling framework within the existing water quality models that can effectively account for the enduring impacts, or legacy effects, of nutrient inputs.
 To bridge this knowledge gap, I am actively engaged in adapting and enhancing a watershed modeling code.
 Through these critical modifications, our research aims to furnish valuable insights into the interplay between diverse land-management strategies and the potential ramifications of climate change on water quality outcomes.